 Tough times never last, tough people do.
 God Bless America,

 The Internet was a surprising source of information immediately after 9-11.
+Remember, this was 2001.
 People set up contact web sites trying to help individuals find loved ones.
 Government sites and news media all pitched in to help.
 These are also good information 'start points' in other types of disasters.

 The White House : Information and copies of recent speeches and proclamations.